frappe/erpnext_com/erpnext_com/www/privacy.md

 ## Privacy Notice (for GDPR)

-This privacy notice provides you with details of how we collect and process your personal data through your use of our site [INSERT THE URL OF YOUR WEBSITE].
+This privacy notice provides you with details of how we collect and process your personal data through your use of our site https://erpnext.com.

 By providing us with your data, you warrant to us that you are over 13 years of age.